Use these Quick Links to explore this page:

 - Wash your dog.
 Wash your dog.
 Any shampoo is acceptable but you may want to try FLUSH & KILL Shampoo as its added essential oils may accelerate eradication.

 - Work it in.
 It’s not enough to simply pour it on.
-Mange mites are too deep.
+Mange mites are too deep and hair repels water.
 Push hair against the grain to reveal the skin and continually recirculate the runoff from the bottom of the tub over your dog.
 Repeatedly flood the same areas to get the solution under your pet’s skin where the mites hide Carefully treat all facial areas, wipe out the ears, saturating everything, everywhere.
 To avoid getting shampoo or Mite Avenge in the eyes, we suggest using a washcloth that provides more control than the mitt we send.

 - Do NOT rinse Mite Avenge off.
 Allow to slowly air dry.
 Do not force air dry or use direct heat.
 Pat paw pads and between the toes thoroughly dry.